google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

 ## Prevent the form from submitting

-When the user presses the submit button, prevent the form from submitting, which would result in a page transition:
+When the user presses the submit button, prevent the form from submitting, which would otherwise result in a page transition:

     var f = document.querySelector('#signup');
     f.addEventListener('submit', e => {